hyundai-robotics/doc-hrscript/book.md

 After the HttpCli object is created, it must request a service by calling the get, put, post, and delete member procedures.

-The HttpCli object has a property named “body.”
+The HttpCli object has a property named ??�body.???

-When a get service is requested and a response is received successfully, the remote server’s data will have the body property.
+When a get service is requested and a response is received successfully, the remote server??�s data will have the body property.
 The body property value can be a string, number, array, or object.
 When requesting the put service, it is required to assign the data to be transmitted to the body property in advance.

 When requesting the post service, it is required to assign the data to be transmitted to the body property in advance, and the data sent as a response from the remote server is to be stored in the body property.